Gathering Data#

 After writing the settings, you may want to check that the settings are actually doing what they are supposed to.
 For

-, you need to add the following code to the settings.py
+To activate the DryRunPipeline, you need to add the following code to the settings.py file.

 from langsearch.pipelines import DryRunPipeline